czh-98/REALY/HIFI3D++/README.md

 If you use the 3DMM provided in this folder, please cite the following papers.

 ```
-@article{REALY,
+@inproceedings{REALY,
+  title={REALY: Rethinking the Evaluation of 3D Face Reconstruction},
   author={Chai, Zenghao and Zhang, Haoxian and Ren, Jing and Kang, Di and Xu, Zhengzhuo and Zhe, Xuefei and Yuan, Chun and Bao, Linchao},
-    title={REALY: Rethinking the Evaluation of 3D Face Reconstruction},
-    journal={arXiv preprint arXiv:2203.09729},
-    year={2022}
+  booktitle = {Proceedings of the European Conference on Computer Vision (ECCV)},
+  year = {2022}
 }

 @article{LYHM,